 - Fat Pelican: This doesn’t only make our list of favorite bars in Wilmington, but the world.
 It’s eclectic, packed with character, and just crusty enough to make it the perfect dive bar.
 We love the crowd as there is no age limit here (21+ mind you) and you’ll find every walk of life.

-- Crush & Grind: We love the atmosphere here as its all about craft beer and wine in a modern atmosphere.
-The owner also makes some amazing coffee – try out the cold brew!
+- Crush & Grind: We love the atmosphere here as it’s all about craft beer and wine in a modern atmosphere.
+The owner also makes some fantastic coffee – try out the cold brew!

-- Tiki Bar & Grill: On a nice day it’s impossible to beat sitting on the remains of a pier and enjoying a cold drink.
+- Ocean Grill and Tiki Bar: On a beautiful day it’s impossible to beat sitting on the remains of a pier and enjoying a cold drink.
 The only negative for us is the price with $5 beer cans and $12 cocktails (We’re not in NYC!).

-- Sea Witch: Live music on the weekends and awesome tiki bar feel.
+- Sea Witch Tiki Bar: Live weekend music and awesome tiki bar feel.
 They have a large open courtyard and often draw a crowd in the summer.

-- Nollies Taco Joint: There probably isn’t a better bar food than tacos, right?
+- Nollies Taco Joint: There probably isn’t a better bar food than tacos.

 Hunt for a Venus Flytrap at Carolina Beach State Park

-While the Carolinas have no Major League Baseball team, there is still a collegiate summer baseball league here.
+While the Carolinas have no Major League Baseball team, Wilmington still has a collegiate summer baseball league.
 The Wilmington Sharks play at Legion Stadium during the summer.
-It makes for a great evening because!
-Thirsty Thursdays are the best time to watch. $1 draft beers – no joke.
+It makes for a great evening out.
+Thirsty Thursdays are the best time to watch as they offer $1 draft beers – no joke.